-Do you feel the travel bug nibbling at your toes like I do?
-Find it hard to fund a vacation every year?
+Do you find it hard to fund a vacation every year?

 5 Painless Ways To Save For Vacation

 If you find it hard to save up for a vacation, I’m sharing 5 ways we save for our vacation.

 These things are guaranteed to help put some extra money in your vacation fund.